 by Joseph Lufaluabu Kabenji

-It’s unreasonably easy to just sit down and design a logo, anyone can do it.
+It’s easy to just sit down and design a logo.
+Anyone can do it.
 The real question is whether or not that logo truly represents the values of that company, client, brand or individual.

-Tyler Wolf and I have been friends since the sandbox which, in all honesty, made the process more difficult.
+Tyler Wolf and I have been friends since the sandbox which actually made the process more difficult.
 As a designer, starting a company with a man whom I consider a brother it rapidly became impossible to separate conversational memories of starting a company with our current ambitions.
 Months went by, the stack of sketches got higher and every attempt to empty my imagnarium failed.
-So, there was only one logical solution to the problem.
-Stop trying to design from scratch and open the floodgates.
+So there was only one logical solution to the problem: stop trying to design from scratch and open the floodgates.

 Camping trips, hours spent in the woods near our childhood houses, our love for technology and the need we have to use these advances to help our planet and the people on it were sent flying at a canvass.
 Old school tools, new school software and a colorful combination of both schools of design is how our logo was able to grow mother nature from a simple circuit.